Wondering what to consider when choosing a learning management system, or LMS? If so, you’re in good company.

 Don’t just settle for an “I like/don’t like it” answer—instead, prepare a list of questions in advance for this discussion, and remember to ask if the customer thought the LMS provider was helpful when issues did arise.

 5. General LMS Functionality

 You’re probably already familiar with the basic features of an LMS.
 People usually seek out an LMS because they’re looking for a way create, import, assign, deliver, track, and report on the training being done at their facility or throughout their organization.
 Each LMS does those things a little differently and each has its own subset of features that make it unique (read our list of must-have LMS features here).

 Do your research and make sure the system you choose is fit for your learning and training needs, but also consider the following general tips that can often get overshadowed by flashy features:

 This is the first point in this section because it can’t be stressed enough.

 Your work is hard enough, and training is hard enough.
 There’s no reason for you and your employees to struggle to learn to use an LMS on top of that.
 Choosing an LMS that is intuitive and easy to use can really help to get administrators and learners excited about a new system.

 Hosting options: cloud-based or installed on your own server

 Your LMS provider shouldn’t handcuff you into one solution.
-Want your LMS on your own network and behind your own firewall?
+Want your LMS installed on your own network and behind your own firewall?
 That should be an option.
 Want a hosted, web-based solution that makes use of the cloud instead?
 Again, that should be up to you.